Kanazawa Station

 Sabae Station

 Sabae City’s best known industry is the production of eyeglasses, and 90% of the spectacle frames sold in Japan are made here.
 The city also has a special museum to celebrate this fact.
-The Megane Museum (megane means “glasses”) has a section devoted to the history of eyeglasses production, several frames worn by celebrities, a hands-on workshop area, a café, and a shop where you can get your eyes tested and buy your own pair.
+The Megane Museum (megane means “glasses”) has a section devoted to the history of eyeglasses production, several frames worn by celebrities, a hands-on workshop area, a cafe, and a shop where you can get your eyes tested and buy your own pair.
 The museum is a 10 minute walk from Sabae Station.

 Takefu Station

 Takefu Station serves the city of Echizen in Fukui Prefecture.
 Though Echizen has many historic buildings, shrines and temples, it is most famous for its crafts and its cuisine.
 You can get hands on experience with Echizen ceramics at the Echizen Togei Mura pottery village.
 At Echizen Washi no Sato you can learn about traditional papermaking.
 And the Echizen Soba Village is just one of many locations serving up the city’s famous noodles.
-Transfer to Fukui Railway’s Fukubu Line at nearby Echizen-Takefu Station.
+Transfer to Fukui Railway’s Fukubu Line at nearby Takefu-shin Station.

 Tsuruga Station